 Brioche has a rich texture due to containing copious amounts of butter and eggs.
 It is usually sweetened with sugar too.
 Brioche is eaten in France for breakfast or during the day with coffee.
 The most popular form is Brioche à Tête, yet brioche can be found in a loaf form too.

 The literal meaning of the word Ciabatta is slipper which it derives its name from.
-An Italian white bread used to make sandwiches usually but can be served with dinner.
+An Italian white bread is used to make sandwiches, but can also be served with dinner.
 A properly made artisan ciabatta is hard to find outside of Italy.